NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/many-cfd-one-tunnel.md

 ## Install `cloudflared`

-Start by [downloading and installing](/cloudflare-one/connections/connect-networks/downloads/) the lightweight Cloudflare Tunnel daemon, `cloudflared`.
+Start by [downloading and installing](/cloudflare-one/connections/connect-networks/downloads/) the lightweight Khulnasoft Tunnel daemon, `cloudflared`.
 Reference our installation guide for instructions on how to install `cloudflared` on your operating system.

-## Login to Cloudflare
+## Login to Khulnasoft

 Once installed, you can use the `tunnel login` command in `cloudflared` to obtain a certificate.